OpenAPI to LaTeX

 Not all properties/aspects of the specification are output in the generated LaTeX file.
 I selected what I felt are most relevant to be shared.

 Markdown markup may not be fully translated to LaTeX.
-See runtests.jl for basic rules implemented.
+See convert.cpp for basic rules implemented.

 Bold/italic blocks of text (spanning paragraphs) are not supported.

-The output is a LaTeX file, and hence can be easily modified as needed to further customise the final PDF document.
+The output is a wrapping LaTeX file that includes several smaller included files, and hence can be easily modified as needed to further customise the final PDF document.